Vale of Glamorgan Festival

 The programming of music which highlighted political, anthropological and sociological aspects of composers’ work was a notable factor in the festival’s role in promoting a better understanding of how contemporary composers – like their forebears – were not merely concerned with notes but chose deliberately to engage with the whole of society.
 For Metcalf, the 1996 performance of the rarely-performed Vepsian Paths from Forgotten Peoples by Veljo Tormis was significant for being a “remarkable cultural document of the Finno-Ugric peoples.”
 That same year, Max Richter’s Mazuzu Dream focused on the fate of the Nigerian environmental social rights activist Ken Saro-Wiwa, while his later work A House made of Cloud addressed the question of human rights in Tibet.
-The music of Australian composers who concerned themselves with traditions and places sacred to the Aborginal peoples offered vivid lessons in history as well as engaging listening experiences.
+The music of Australian composers who concerned themselves with traditions and places sacred to the Aboriginal peoples offered vivid lessons in history as well as engaging listening experiences.

 That same vision of inclusivity saw the consistent programming of music by women composers: featured composers included Judith Weir, Anne Boyd, Hilary Tann, Helena Tulve, and Dobrinka Tabakova, with music by Grace Williams, Sofia Gubaidulina, Eleanor Alberga, Elena Kats-Chernin, Akiko Ogawa, Lynne Plowman, Juste Janulyte Galina Grigorjeva, Carole Finer, Arlene Sierra, Diana Arismendi, Sadie Harrison, Elena Langer, Tatjana Kozlova, Elisenda Fábregas, Santa Ratniee, Chen Yi, Cecilia McDowall, Libby Larsen, Ruth Wall, Errollyn Wallen and Meredith Monk also performed.

 Among the British composers whose music was heard frequently were John Tavener, Gavin Bryars, Howard Skempton and Graham Fitkin.
 Fitkin’s piece Agnostic (1997) was much acclaimed in the 1997 festival, while partially screaming was a 2013 commission for the French ensemble Percussions Claviers de Lyon who gave its premiere at the 2013 festival, going on to establish itself firmly in the group’s repertoire.
 In a reflection of the festival’s genius loci, music by Welsh composers, or composers who chose to settle in Wales also featured frequently.
 These included Charlie Barber, Geraint Lewis, Peter Reynolds and John Metcalf himself, with a younger generation of composers such as Pwyll ap Siôn, Guto Pryderi Puw, Steph Power, Gareth Churchill and David John Roche being among those who were commissioned to write new works.